-Previously, we've talked about the best PR tactics to get your brand some media love -- but sadly, not all tactics are created equal.
+Previously, we've talked about the best PR tactics and strategies to get your brand some media love -- but sadly, not all tactics are created equal.
 Some tactics are outdated and could potentially harm your brand.

 What are these tactics and why should you avoid them?
 Let's delve into some examples of PR strategies and tactics that should have been retired long ago.

-The 5 Timeless Tactics of PR
+The 5 Timeless Tactics in PR

 1. Establish a PR Strategy

 Determine your goals.
 This could be anything from brand awareness to reputation management, to increased product purchases.
 Outline the types of campaigns you want to create and the steps to take to reach your goals.

 Creating a strategy puts everyone on the same page in terms of the best PR campaign tactics and decision-making.